Generalised polynomials and integer powers: Recurrence theorem

 Hence, the sequence $w_l$ is finitely-valued and \eqref{it:51:A} holds with $w := \lim_{l \to a} w_l$. \end{proof}

 { The situation is more complicated when it comes to conditions \ref{it:3:A} and \ref{it:3:B}.
 A particular source of difficulties lies in that fact that these conditions do not imply that $v_l$ is essentially a constant sequence.
-To make this observation more precise, let us define

-Then \ref{it:3:B} determines $v_l$ uniquely up to a shift in $\cU_q$ (cf.\ Lemma \ref{lem:stab-is-alg}).
+Instead, \ref{it:3:B} determines $v_l$ uniquely up to a shift in $\cU_q$ (cf.\ Lemma \ref{lem:stab-is-alg}).
+Recall that the space $\cU_q$ was defined in \eqref{eq:def-of-cU}.
 This leaves us with the task of proving the following. }